replab/replab/docs/docs/organization.md

 The following three classes provide basic group structures.

-- `Semigroup`: structure with associative binary operation
-- `Monoid`: + an identity element (property), and test for identity
+- `Monoid`: structure with a binary associatvie operation, an identity element (property), and test for identity
 - `Group`: + inverse elements

 ### Finite groups